-() Department of Economics University of Glasgow Adam Smith Building Glasgow G12 8RT United Kingdom Fax: +44 141 330 4940 e-mail: Trecroci@udcf.gla.ac.uk
+() Department of Economics, University of Glasgow, Adam Smith Building, Glasgow G12 8RT, United Kingdom.
+Fax: +44 141 330 4940.
+E-mail: V.Muscatelli@udcf.gla.ac.uk

-This is revised and extended version of an earlier paper (Muscatelli and Tirelli, 1996).
-We are grateful to Bill Dewald, Charles Goodhart, Andy Haldane, and Dan Thornton for helpful comments and suggestions on the earlier version of this paper.
+This is a revised and extended version of an earlier paper (Muscatelli and Tirelli, 1996).
+We are grateful to Bill Dewald, Charles Goodhart, Andy Haldane, Ulrich Woitek, Dan Thornton and participants at the Royal Economic Society 1999 Conference in Nottingham for helpful comments and suggestions on the earlier version of this paper.
 The usual disclaimer applies.